 People talk about Marine Drive and Jogger’s Park, but seldom do you find someone from Mumbai enjoying the tranquility of Worli Sea Face.
 The stretch that leads to Worli-Bandra Sea Link, and even goes onward to Worli Koliwada, has some interesting things to do and see.
 Here are some fun yet brilliant things you can do when you visit.
+And best of all, the Worli Seaface is free and open to all.
+We suggest you visit early morning or evening to avoid the heat.

 Vitamin Sea: 4 Things To Do At This Iconic Spot In Mumbai